Home » Truck Insurance »

 What is HGV insurance?

 HGV insurance, which stands for “Heavy Goods Vehicle insurance,” is a specific kind of protection for trucks and other commercial vehicles.
-Because of their size and power, these vehicles present particular dangers and demand for specialized insurance coverage.
+Because of their size and power, these vehicles present particular dangers and demand specialised insurance coverage.
 Coverage for heavy-duty vehicles (HGVs) is essential to safeguard drivers, passengers, and cargo from financial loss in the event of an accident.

 What is the difference between a large goods vehicle (LGV) and an HGV?